Tasik Cermin (Mirror Lake) In Ipoh

 Conclusion

-Crowds can also hinder the experience of your visit greatly.
-When it comes to pricing, we find the boat prices steep but because there’s nothing much else to do at the park, be prepared to pay for it if you plan to visit Tasik Cermin.
+When it comes to pricing, we find the boat prices steep.
+But there’s nothing much else to do at the park, so be prepared to pay for at least one boat ride (we recommend the one at Tasik Cermin 2) if you plan to visit Tasik Cermin.

 Similar Posts